Alejogb1/job-board/blog-data/build-a-simple-web-server-with-python-and-flask.md

 setup/context:

-okay so the whole point of the video was to show us how to whip up a basic web server from scratch using python which is my jam and flask a python framework that makes building web apps a million times easier think of it as a supercharged toolbox for web developers the dude in the video was a total pro he walked us through the whole process from installing stuff to running our first ever hello world webpage like a total boss
+ so the whole point of the video was to show us how to whip up a basic web server from scratch using python which is my jam and flask a python framework that makes building web apps a million times easier think of it as a supercharged toolbox for web developers the dude in the video was a total pro he walked us through the whole process from installing stuff to running our first ever hello world webpage like a total boss

 key moments: